httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 client leaking the presence of authentication to observers due to clear-text TLS Client Hello extensions.

+Since the freshness described above is provided by a TLS key exporter, it can be as old as the underlying TLS connection.
+Servers can require better freshness by forcing clients to create new connections using mechanisms such as the GOAWAY frame (see {{Section 5.2 of H3}}).

 The authentication proofs described in this document are not bound to individual HTTP requests; if the key is used for authentication proofs on multiple requests on the same connection, they will all be identical.
 This